aws-samples/iam-identity-center-team/docs/docs/deployment/update.md

 - Adds the AWS samples github repo as a git remote
 - Pulls the latest version of the TEAM code
-- Push the latest version to the TEAM code commit repo which triggers the amplify build and deployment
+- Push the latest version to the TEAM code commit repo
+- Deploys an AWS CloudFormation stack which triggers the amplify build and deployment
 - Removes the AWS samples github repo as a git remote

   > Ensure that the named profile for the **TEAM Deployment account** has sufficient permissions before executing the **update.sh** script